AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

   print('The force of water is ' + str(F_water[i]))
 ```

-The average force required to open the valve is 13.35 newtons.
+The average force required to open the valve, which is the minimum force that can be applied on the plate valve to keep it closed, is 13.35 newtons.
 This calculated force was similar to the average force calculated previously (12.49 N).

 #### Force to Close Valve

-In order to calculate the force required to close the valve, the drag force from the falling water, experiments were run as described in the previous section.
+In order to calculate the force required to close the valve, the drag force from the falling water, which is the maximum force that can be applied to keep the plate valva opened, experiments were run as described in the previous section.
 Water was slowly added to a container on the end of the pulley until the check valve opened and water flowed out of the waste valve of the ram pump.
 The mass of the container was measured to calculate the force required to open the valve as before.
 Then, with the check valve open, water was gradually removed from the container with a syringe until the valve closed again.
 An open container was used instead of a bottle to allow for easier removal of water.
 The mass of the container was then measured again.
 The mass was taken at the point at which the valve began to cycle (when the valve begin opening and closing by itself).
 The mass was also taken at the point when the valve remained closed, but it was determined that the minimum force to close the valve depends on the mass of the container when the valve begins to cycle.
 The mass difference between the mass of the container when the valve opened and when the valve closed was then calculated to find the force required to close the valve:

 $$\Delta m = m_{open} - m_{close}$$
 $$F_{close} = (\Delta m - m_{rod})g$$